 • 1 tsp local raw honey (for vegans, mash up some avocado or use plant yogurt)

-• 2-3 drops tea tree essential oil or essential oil of your choice that are good for healthy skin like frankincense, rose geranium, lavender, etc. (get high quality essential oils HERE for 24% off)
+• 2-3 drops tea tree essential oil or essential oil of your choice that is good for healthy skin like frankincense, rose geranium, lavender, etc. (get high-quality essential oils HERE for 24% off)

 • Grind your Rolled Oats (this is important because you want the oatmeal to be as absorbent as possible.
 You can use a coffee grinder for this.)

 • Mix in the warm tea

-• Add in the honey and mash the ingredients until gooey
+• Add the honey and mash the ingredients until gooey

 • Add the essential oil and stir